tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/nlp.py#L1360">[source]</a>
 </span>
 </div>
 Convert words to a more uniform standard.
 The transformations are applied on the column named `corpus`, in the same order the parameters are presented.
 If there is no column with that name, an exception is raised.
+If the provided documents are strings, words are separated by spaces.
 See the [Normalizer](../nlp/normalizer.md) class for a description of the parameters.
 <br /><br /><br />

 <a name="vectorize"></a>
 <div style="font-size:20px">
-<em>method</em> <strong style="color:#008AB8">vectorize</strong>(strategy="BOW", **kwargs)
+<em>method</em> <strong style="color:#008AB8">vectorize</strong>(strategy="BOW",
+return_sparse=True, **kwargs)
 <span style="float:right">
 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/nlp.py#L1392">[source]</a>
 </span>